vipghn4/knowledge_notes/notes/Physics/Electric circuit.md

     * *References*.
         * https://en.wikipedia.org/wiki/Diffusion_current
         * https://en.wikipedia.org/wiki/Fick%27s_laws_of_diffusion
+* *Why depletion region does not occupy the whole semiconductor region*.
+The electrons already on the P side may "want" to continue diffusing deeper into the p-type material, further expanding the depletion region

+    $\to$ However, this doesn't actually happen because semiconductor materials do not conduct minority carriers well at all
+    * *Explain*.
+        * Once a hole gets filled by an electron, that electron falls from the conduction band down to the valence band and is effectively "annihilated" as far as charge conduction is concerned
+        * Since the electric field is basically zero in the p-type region outside the depletion region (the negatively and positively charged sides of the junction balance each other out)

+            $\to$ There is no strong force pushing electrons away from the junction.
+Of course, the reverse applies to holes on the n-type side
 * *Forward bias*.
-Narrow the depletion region and lower the baterrir to carrier injection by applying a positive voltage to the P-side w.r.t the N-side
+Narrow the depletion region and lower the baterrier to carrier injection by applying a positive voltage to the P-side w.r.t the N-side
     * *Explain*.
 Majority carriers get some energy from the bias field, enabling them to go into the region and neutralize opposite charges
         * The more bias the more neutralization (or screening of ions in the region) occurs